golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 ### Assessment Structure
 *How will students be assessed in this course: assignments, exams, final, presentation, project, etc.?*

-There are approximately 6-8 main assignments (software art coding projects).
-Participation also plays an important role in the final grade.
+There are approximately 10 main assignments (software art coding projects).
+The student's grade is determined from their attendance, classroom conduct, and civic participation.

 ### Learning Resources
 *What resources will be available for students: web pages, learning applications, texts, case studies, etc.?*

-Available resources include a specialized hardware, GitHub repositories, YouTube lectures, and a course web site.
+Available resources include specialized hardware, GitHub repositories, a Discord server, a course web site, and a small classroom library, as well as links to online resources.

 ### Extra Time Commitments
 *Are there extra time commitments required outside of the regularly scheduled course meeting times?*

-No. However, students may wish to take advantage of the Professor’s posted office hours.
+There are no *specific* extra time committments outside of regularly posted meeting times.
+However, students will need to use plotting equipment outside of class time, and may also wish to take advantage of the Professor’s posted office hours.

 ### Course Tags
 *Keywords referencing general topics and/or course structure.*